rhyslwells/Data-Archive/content/categories/natural-language/Prompt Engineering.md

 It involves designing and optimizing input [[Prompts]] to get the most relevant and accurate responses from these models.

-Techniques like [[prompt retrievers]], which include systems like UPRISE and DaSLaM, enhance the ability to retrieve and generate contextually appropriate prompts.
+Techniques like [[Prompt Retrievers]], which include systems like UPRISE and DaSLaM, enhance the ability to retrieve and generate contextually appropriate prompts.

 Prompt engineering aims to ==guide LLMs toward producing desired outputs while minimizing ambiguity.==